Shivashish-rwt/Data_Structures_and_Algorithms/README.md

-Data_Structures_and_Algorithms
-About
+### About
-This repository contains data structres and algorithms.
+This repositry contains Data structures and Algorithms.